MS-PAS Admission Requirements

 • Degree and prerequisite coursework taken outside of the U.S. is not accepted (regardless if made equivalent by a U.S. institution).

 • Applicants may have one (1) outstanding course at the time of the application deadline.
-This course must be completed by the end of Fall Semester (December 31) of the application cycle.
+For the 2025-2026 cycle, the outstanding course must be completed by the end of Spring Semester (May 31, 2026).

 • Completion of a Medical Terminology course is strongly recommended for success in the program.